whoffmanHC/whoffmanHC.github.io/about.md

 ---
 layout: post
-title: About
+title: About Me
 ---

-This is an example page!

-Actually, it has the same layout of a post...
+I am currently pursuing a Bachelor's degree in Bioengineering and Neuroscience at Harvard University.

+Previously served as an FMF Hospital Corpsman with the United States Marine Corps, focusing on clinical and emergency medical procedures.

+Brings a disciplined, detail-oriented approach to complex, multi-system problems in dynamic industries.